Roberta Lucca

-Roberta Lucca (born 1978) is a British-Brazilian entrepreneur, and the co-founder and marketer-in-chief of the game developer Bossa Studios.
+Roberta Lucca (born 1978) is a Brazilian entrepreneur, and the co-founder and marketer-in-chief of the British game developer Bossa Studios.
 The company has won a BAFTA and raised $11.4 million in 2017.

 Early life and education

 Lucca was born in 1978 in Rio de Janeiro, Brazil.
 She studied computer science at PUC University in Rio de Janeiro and has two MBAs in management and marketing.
 She worked in product and innovation with companies such as Globo TV and Vertu/Nokia.

 Career

 Lucca was the co-founder of WonderLuk, an online fashion marketplace that sold on demand 3D printed fashion accessories and jewellery until 2017.
 She was a co-founder of BOLDR, an AI assisted advisor that aims to help you become more self confident.
 She's also a co-founder of Bossa Studios, a video games developer and publisher.
 The company raised $11,4 million dollars in 2017.
 Lucca was on the BBC Girls Can Code, Disney's Minnie Challenge TV's programs.